nongiach/QuicKeepass/README.md

 coming soon, I need to upload it on pypi.
 But the script is barely 30 lines of code you can figure it out :D

+# info
+Not a replacement to keepass!
+It's only a wrapper to work quickly.
+rename: quickeepass because